billwear/maas-rad/originals/give-me-an-example-of-maas-deb-2-9-ui-2657.md

 <details>
 <summary><em>Try it!</em></summary>

-You can add a fabric by selecting the "Subnets" tab, clicking on the "Add" dropdown, and choosing "Fabric:"
+You can add a fabric by selecting the "Subnets" tab, clicking on the "Add" drop-down, and choosing "Fabric:"

 <a href="https://discourse.maas.io/uploads/default/original/1X/509e9696919e69cfc57602a6228425a472b3ac1d.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/509e9696919e69cfc57602a6228425a472b3ac1d.jpeg"></a>